 Now if you have been reading for any length of time, you know that I cannot stand to eat ripe bananas.
-Like I won’t touch them with a 6 foot pole once they turn yellow.
+Seriously, I won’t touch them with a 6 foot pole once they turn yellow.

 Hello, my name is Jocelyn, and I prefer to eat my bananas green and crunchy.
 Seriously, the bananas have to crunch when I open the peel.

 Once those bananas start to get yellow and a few brown spots, I know that I will be baking with them in a few days.
 That is if everyone else doesn’t eat them first.

-By the time the very green bunch ripens, my family has had their fill that week of bananas.
-I know those few bananas left will still be sitting there turning spotty and perfect in a few more days for some easy banana recipes.
+By the time the very green bunch ripens, my family has had their fill of bananas for the week.
+I know that extra bunch of bananas will still be sitting there turning brown and spotty.
+They will be perfect in a few more days for some easy banana recipes.